|

 return true, if the meta key is currently pressed.

-Notice, that most keyboards don't have a meta key;
+Notice, that some keyboards don't have a meta key;

-it is better to use 'sensor metaDown or:[sensor altDown]'.
+it is sometimes better to use 'sensor metaDown or:[sensor altDown]'.

 return true, if the middle mouse button is pressed.